Waqar Azmi: Public inquiries

 Azmi has been involved in several public inquiries in the UK.
 He was also on the 2001 Oldham riots inquiry which was set up to investigate the riots that occurred in May 2001.
 He was an open critic of the inquiry, claiming that under government pressure the Inquiry was steered towards language and citizenship, instead of structural inequalities and the growing influence of far-right groups such as the British National Party (BNP).

 Awards, nominations and honorary degrees

-Waqar Azmi received an OBE in the Queen's Birthday Honours in 2002 at the age of 32 by Her Majesty the Queen in recognition of his major contributions in the UK. and in 2003 he was awarded Britain's Young Asian Achievers Award by Lloyds TSB.
+In 2025 Waqar Azmi received the Presidential Award for Extraordinary Service to Srebrenica Genocide Remembrance and Combating Hatred by President Željko Komšić, Chairman of the Presidency of Bosnia and Herzegovina and in 2002 he received an OBE in the Queen's Birthday Honours at the age of 32 by Her Majesty the Queen in recognition of his major contributions in the UK. and in 2003 he was awarded Britain's Young Asian Achievers Award by Lloyds TSB.

 In 2001 Azmi was awarded an honorary master's degree by the University of Worcester.
 In 2006 he was awarded an Honorary Doctor of Letters degree by Southampton Solent University, and later that year, the University of Central Lancashire awarded him an Honorary Fellowship.

-In January 2015, Azmi was nominated for the Spirit of Britain award at the British Muslim Awards.
+In 2017 Azmi received an honorary Doctorate of Philosophy from the University of Bedfordshire and in January 2015, he was nominated for the Spirit of Britain award at the British Muslim Awards.